marcj/angular-typescript-decorators/README.md

-# Typescript decorations for Angular v1.4+
+# Typescript decorators for Angular v1.4+

 In addition to my other library for annotations in Angular 1.4+ using Ecmascript 6+ (traceur), this is an equal library but for Typescript.
 It gives you some handy decorators you can use to register you directives, filter and dependencies.